jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: <file.a/.o/.so>

-   Specifies optional object or library files to be linked in with the Verilog code, as a shorthand for :vlopt:`-LDFLAGS \<file\>
+   Specifies optional object or library files to be linked in with the Verilog code, as a shorthand for :vlopt:`-LDFLAGS \<file\> <-LDFLAGS>`.
-   <-LDFLAGS>`.
-The file path should either be absolute, or relative to
-   where the make will be executed from, or add to your makefile's VPATH the appropriate directory to find the file.
+   The file path should either be absolute, or relative to where the make will be executed from, or add to your makefile's :code:`VPATH` the appropriate directory to find the file.

    If any files are specified in this way, Verilator will include a make rule that uses these files when linking the module's executable.
 This